glic3rinu/passlib/docs/lib/passlib.hash.bcrypt.rst

   as well as all known reference hashes.

-  In order to provide support for unicode strings, PassLib will encode unicode passwords using ``utf-8`` before running them through bcrypt.
-If a different encoding is desired by an application, the password should be encoded before handing it to PassLib.
+  In order to provide support for unicode strings, Passlib will encode unicode passwords using ``utf-8`` before running them through bcrypt.
+If a different encoding is desired by an application, the password should be encoded before handing it to Passlib.

 * Padding Bits